NAGESHKATTIMANI/Loan-prediction-ml-model/README.md

 Deploy model as a web app using Flask or Streamlit Incorporate additional features like credit score, employment history Retrain periodically with real-time data

+# Link to the model
+model is built using flask and deployed usind render
+<a href="https://loan-prediction-ml-model-nageshvkattimani.onrender.com/">Click here</a>